sipb/homeworld/docs/build.md

 A build branch will, first and foremost, require a Google Cloud Storage bucket to upload into.
 (Other providers are also planned for support.)

-You should set up your bucket to serve files with a public default ACL.
-TODO: explain.
+You should set up your bucket to serve files with a public default ACL:

+    $ gsutil defacl ch -u AllUsers:R gs://<name of bucket>

+Create a service account with the Storage Object Admin permission on the bucket's project.
-Put the service account's private key JSON file into the homeworld/boto-key directory.
+Put the service account's private key JSON file into a file named `boto-key` in the `homeworld` directory.
 (That is, put the file in the root directory of the repository.)

 You can then use the bucket's public domain name to construct a build branch: